 Online bachelor’s degrees serve as the staple of distance learning.
 They’re also the first step to professional advancement when pursuing a graduate degree.
-Therefore, it should come as no surprise that the bachelor’s degree is among the most popular online degrees available.
-With so many students seeking this very important degree, schools have developed curriculums and programs to meet the demand and give students as many options as possible for their online education.
+With so many students seeking the online bachelor’s, schools have developed curricula and programs to meet the demand and give students as many options as possible for their online education.
 But all this comes at the expense of simplicity: Various online delivery methods, multiple majors, and accelerated programs can make choosing the right online bachelor’s degree program confusing or intimidating.
 That’s where this guide comes in.
 We’ll provide a comprehensive overview of the online bachelor’s degree and help students find the best program for their needs.

 While diving into program specifics, it’s important to explore what online colleges have to offer.
 The quality of an online college may determine the quality and value of the online bachelor’s program you’re considering.
 For example, does the school have regional accreditation?
 This accreditation can help with financial aid.
 Does the college have a quality online platform?
 Platform type could dictate how easy it is to participate and work fully from home.
 There are many decisions to make and questions to answer along the way.
 Read on to get started.

 Students exploring potential schools for their bachelor’s degree should begin with these rankings.
 We took multiple characteristics into consideration, and identify those schools that best prepare their students for success.

 To find the best colleges of 2016-17 for earning an online associate degree, our researchers and higher education experts collected and analyzed data from every accredited postsecondary institution in the United States.
 The goal?
 To see which colleges offered the most notable balances of academic rigor, program availability, student support and affordability for online learning.
 The specific criteria and scoring metrics for the ranking are as follows: